 The London borough of Sutton is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 Non accessible content

 Our video guides do not have sound and only have captions – which does not meet the Success Criterion 1.2.5 Audio Description (Prerecorded) of the WCAG 2.1 AA standards.
-We plan to fix the problem by April 2020.
+We plan to fix the problem as soon as possible.

 Some of our ‘What Does Sutton Think’ and ‘Residents Survey’ data dashboards are difficult to navigate when just using a keyboard – which doesn’t meet Success Criterion 2.1.1 Keyboard of the WCAG 2.1 AA standards.
 We are researching alternatives.
 Data in these dashboards can also be shared via email in other formats.

-The ‘Custom Area Reporter’ and ‘Data Explorer’ tools are difficult to navigate when just using a keyboard – which doesn’t meet Success Criterion 2.1.1 Keyboard of the WCAG 2.1 AA standards.
+The ‘Custom Area Reporter’ tool is difficult to navigate when just using a keyboard – which doesn’t meet Success Criterion 2.1.1 Keyboard of the WCAG 2.1 AA standards.
 The InstantAtlas team is actively working on improving this interaction.